 2018 Tax Law

 Regardless of whether married couples live together or separately, the 2018 standard deduction is $24,000.
-In 2019, you’ll file your 2018 tax return on IRS forms 1040, 1040-EZ or 1040-A. You can visit IRS.gov to view or download these forms.
-Each form has a checklist to help you determine the best filing status for you and your spouse.
+In 2019, you’ll file your 2018 tax return on IRS form 1040, as forms 1040-EZ and 1040-A have been phased out.
+You can visit IRS.gov to view or download this form.
+The form has a checklist to help you determine the best filing status for you and your spouse.

 2017 Tax Law